Michael Stewart Robb

 The first true inkling of my future I had in my senior year of high school when I told classmates that I wanted to do something with people.
 The first classes in life I had in which we discussed topics that seemed interesting and important were college classes in Christian Education and Ministry, leading me to take that as my major.
 I was exposed to foreign cultures in those years but it was, first, a graduate class in “Culture and Ministry” and, second, a summer in the Czech Republic which made me think I should work cross-culturally and in Europe.

-I’m an American but I’ve been in Germany and Scotland for twelve years.
+I’m an American but I’ve been in Europe (mostly Germany) for thirteen years.
 When I started with my first church in Germany, I soon realized that I needed much more serious theological education in order to do my work as a cross-cultural missionary.
 Hence, I went to Aberdeen, Scotland to study Systematic Theology with the late John Webster (1955-2016) for two years.
 After returning to Germany, I started a doctorate at Tübingen.
 But God had better plans for me.

 In 2012 — officially at Aberdeen, Scotland but living in Munich, Germany — I set out to write a PhD and in the process become an expert on Dallas Willard (1935-2013).
 In theological circles, announcing a research project on Dallas Willard isn’t quite as celebrated an undertaking as one on St. Augustine or other more familiar theologians.
 But I had an inkling that something important was there in this USC philosopher who moonlighted as a Bible teacher and author.
 I wasn’t disappointed.
 What I found was richer and more life-giving than I ever could have imagined.
 Theology.
 Spiritual Formation and Soul Care.
 Ministry Philosophy.
 The three themes of our work.
 Though I’m not a Willard-groupie (I have many other authors I draw from and do disagree with Willard on some key points), I do think he was on to something.